No one’s voice should go unheard - The Lily Foundation

 30 March 2023

-From a very early age, Bal recalls her speech being different from the rest of her family and friends.
-Childhood memories include numerous speech therapy appointments with her grandad, and her mum dragging her to what felt like every hospital around the country to seek advice.
-But at no point during her youth did Bal appreciate that one day, due to the nature of her dystonia, her speech would become unintelligible.
+From an early age, Bal recalls her speech being different from the rest of her family and friends.
+Childhood memories include numerous speech therapy appointments with her grandad, and her mum dragging her to what felt like every hospital around the country seeking advice.
+But at no point during her youth did Bal appreciate that one day, due to the nature of her dystonia, she’d no longer be able to make herself understood.

 Coming to terms with the news